-Freestyle explores the richness, diversity and importance of stylistic movements in architecture.
+Freestyle exhibition explores the richness, diversity and importance of stylistic movements in architecture.
 Delving into the RIBA’s world-class collection of drawings, artefacts and objects, this exhibition traces a narrative through architectural history, exploring the relationship between mass-media, technology and the evolution of style in British building.

 A romantic piece of architecture, the Royal Pavilion at Brighton evolved over some 30 years to suit the whimsical tastes of the Prince Regent – later known as King George IV.